willGraham01/PiranhasHalfyord/plot/scenes/04-docks-night.md

 The bridge is well lit with gas-powered street lamps - from the bridge one can see along the entire length of the docks.
 The bridge itself is approximately 5 stories (30ft) higher than the loading area, and has decorative bannisters and railings along its edges.
 The main road across town runs through the middle, with a wide pavement for pedestrians either side.
-A number of members of the public will be going about their business on the bridge if a member of the party heads up there.
+The bridge wil be busy with members of the public crossing both ways to get to their various evening destinations, party members will never be alone atop the bridge.

 - (Perception DC 15) From this vantage point, a character notices that there is a sewer grate with a missing cover on the same side of the docks as the mooring station.
 The grate empties out into the river, and there are several more along the docks at each mooring station that have a cover.
 - There are no gang marks up here, searching for them invokes the same checks as before but always turns up nothing.
 However, a character might infer that this is a particularly good vantage point to watch the area from - though Jenessa's ring will be out of range.
+- A character can look off the "opposite" side of the bridge to the loading area, which looks out onto the civilian transport docks - a number of small ferries and fishing boats will be visible on this side.

 ### Groubun's Passby